Poker chose me to be her slave when I was but a boy.

 After Elements came out, that’s when my coaching business really took off.
 And my passion for everything to do with poker just kept getting stronger.
 And I was generating and collecting tons of notes and ideas from working with clients.
 It was time to write another book…

 In Painless Poker, seven archetypal poker players are beamed to a fictional setting called the Painless Poker Clinic where they receive guidance on how to take the pain out of poker, and life.
-Writing that book sparked a desire to create an easy-access coaching model focused on pain points for players at every level.
+Writing that book sparked a desire to create an easy-access coaching model focused on reducing the pain of poker for players at every level.
+And also to help low and medium stakes players with improving their betting strategies.
 Unlike my big-commitment coaching program, Poker Guidance comes in 30-minute units.
-You can read about it here.
+You can read the details here.

 Thanks for stopping by!
 And feel free to write to me about whatever at email@example.com.